passcod/accord/README.md

    cause Accord to fire a request in the usual way, as if it was reacting to a message or other Discord action, but actually that message or action does not exist.
 In that way you can implement code all the same, and take advantage of the existing layering (cache etc).

+4. In the special case of needing to answer multiple times in response to an event, you can respond using chunked output, keep the output stream alive with null bytes sent at 30–60s intervals, and send through multiple payloads separated by at least two null bytes.
+The payloads will be sent as soon as each one is received.

 What if you need to stream some audio to a voice channel?